 Cycling the Dolomites

-Cycling the Dolomites – self guided holiday
+Cycling the Dolomites – self-guided holiday

-From May to end September
+From May to the end of September

-Only need a bike for an other destination?
-Check: WWW.CCTBIKERENTAL.COM
+Only need a bike for another destination?
+BOOK HERE

-Self guided Dolomites on road bike
+Self-guided Dolomites on a road bike

-This trip is only recommendable for fit cyclist; you really must be fit and healthy.
+This trip is only recommendable for fit cyclists; you really must be fit and healthy.
 You’ll face spectacular mountain passes on this cycle the Dolomites tour.
 You cycle over safe roads and leave the heavy traffic routes behind you.
-Hop on your bike and enjoy this incredible cycling adventure in the heart of the Dolomites, a region which has become a UNESCO World Heritage Site and one of the most fascinating and charming destinations in the entire world!
+Hop on your bike and enjoy this incredible cycling adventure in the heart of the Dolomites, a region that has become a UNESCO World Heritage Site and one of the most fascinating and charming destinations in the entire world!

 - Cycle through typical Italian countryside villages

-- Follow the footsteps of all the greatest riders in Giro d’Italia….challenge yourself.
+- Follow the footsteps of all the greatest riders in Giro d’Italia… challenge yourself.
 Are you on for it?